 Naples, Florida, has miles of spectacular beaches full of easy-to-spot wildlife and the best way to experience it is by exploring Naples by bike.

-On a bike, you can gawk at the lushly landscaped mansions along the Gulf of Mexico and then stop at beach access points without worrying about finding parking or pumping quarters into meters.
+On the bike trails of Naples, Florida, you can gawk at the lushly landscaped mansions along the Gulf of Mexico and then stop at beach access points without worrying about finding parking or pumping quarters into meters.
 Some of those access points don’t have spaces for cars, so folks on bikes are the only ones there.

 Naples is the land of the privileged, full of huge Gulf-front second homes.
 With yards like botanic gardens, Naples mansions require an army of maintenance workers.
 In the summer, their trucks are the primary traffic along Gulf Shore Boulevard.